cblanken/ctf-writeups/docs/picoCTF_2022/Forensics/OperationOrchid.md

 bad decrypt
 140027284948288:error:06065064:digital envelope routines:EVP_DecryptFinal_ex:bad decrypt:../crypto/evp/evp_enc.c:610:
 ```

-We got some warnings but, it looks like the command still output a decrypted file `flag.txt`
+We got some warnings, but it looks like the command still output a decrypted file `flag.txt`.
 Let's see what it says.
 ```
 $ cat flag.txt
 picoCTF{h4un71ng_p457_5113beab}